wildthinkslaboratory/blog-kit/_pages/andre/cs122/cs122-Project1.md

 [step 6](::step6/button,transparent)
 # :::: step6
 Copy the following into the file.
 This is a way of making a multiline comment.
+Edit it with your own info.
 ```
 '''
 CS 122 Summer 2023 Lab 1 Challenge